 Make an ice bath – place a few ice cubes and a few cups of water in a large bowl.
 Set aside.
 Have a clean bowl or container and a fine mesh strainer standing by.

 Mix sugar, non-fat milk powder, and tapioca starch.
 In a separate bowl combine milk and cream.
 Whisk in the dry ingredients.
-Add corn syrup and continue whisking until there are no lumps.
+Add corn syrup and egg yolks, continue whisking until there are no lumps.

 Place the mixture in a medium saucepan over medium heat for a few minutes until the mixture is warm* then increase to medium-high.
 Cook for 8-10 minutes.
 Do not let it come to a boil.
 Keep stirring the mixture while it cooks.
 In the last few minutes stir without stopping as the mixture begins to thicken.

 Give the gelato a quick stir with an immersion blender or whisk then process in an ice-cream maker according to the manufacturer’s instructions.
 The gelato is finished when it is the consistency of soft-serve ice cream (about 20-30 minutes) Scoop into a container, place a piece of plastic wrap or parchment paper on the surface and freeze until firm (4 hours minimum)